wkukka1/ai-autograding-feedback/README.md

 ```

 Prompt Naming Conventions:
-- Prompts to be used when --scope code is selected are prefixed with code_
+- Prompts to be used when --scope code is selected are prefixed with code_{}.json
-- Prompts to be used when --scope image is selected are prefixed with image_
+- Prompts to be used when --scope image is selected are prefixed with image_{}.json

 If the --scope argument is provided and its value does not match the prefix of the selected --prompt, an error message will be displayed.